CharlesCarr/react-stock-chart/README.md

 ## Learnings

 #### Starting Over Now I Would Change
-Chakra UI was new to me so I was interested to learn.
+- Chakra UI was new to me so I was interested to learn.
 It was intuitive but I prefer more control over my styles so I would opt to use CSS modules especially when it comes to responsiveness and using media queries.
+- Adding a better UI to the null state prior to user inputting stock tickers rather than displaying empty chart
+- Giving user ability to switch between multiple time periods of data to add granularity (could be done with cutting the original 1yr array of data to different periods to make it more dynamic rather than including in the initial input form)

 #### Potential Next Steps

-I have already started working on features to include multiple time periods of data to be displayed and make this more granular.
-Right now, this application supports just stocks but I am interested to compare cryptocurrency price data alongside stocks in the future as well.
+- Call a cryptocurrency API to have option to compare crypto to stock performance as well

 ## Hosting